Tommy Doyle (English footballer): Sheffield United (loan)

-On 4 July 2022, Doyle joined Championship side Sheffield United on a season-long loan.
-Doyle scored the match winner for Sheffield against Blackburn Rovers in the quarter-finals of the FA Cup on 19 March 2023, sending the club into the semi-finals of the competition for the first time since 2014.
+On 4 July 2022, Doyle joined Championship side Sheffield United on a season-long loan alongside Manchester City teammate James McAtee.
+Doyle scored the match winner for the Blades against Blackburn Rovers in the quarter-finals of the FA Cup on 19 March 2023, sending the club into the semi-finals of the competition for the first time since 2014.
+Despite this, alongside McAtee, he was unable to play in the semi-final against his parent club due to FA competition rules forbidding loan players from facing their parent clubs.
+He finished the season with 38 appearances, four goals and seven assists in all competitions and also won the club's Goal of the Season award for his goal against Blackburn Rovers in the FA Cup.

+Wolverhampton Wanderers (loan)

+On 1 September 2023, Doyle signed for Premier League club Wolves on a season-long loan deal.
+The deal contained an option to buy for a reported £4.3 million with a fifty percent sell on clause on any profit.

+Doyle scored his first goal for Wolves in a 1–1 draw with Brentford in the third round of the FA Cup on 5 January 2024.

+Wolverhampton Wanderers

+On 3 May 2024, Wolves announced that they had activated the buy clause in their deal with Manchester City and that Doyle would join the club permanently on 1 July 2024.

+Birmingham City (loan)

+On 2 July 2025, Doyle joined newly promoted EFL Championship club Birmingham City on a season long loan for the duration of the 2025/26 season.
+He made his debut as a 77th minute substitute in Birmingham's opening day fixture against Ipswich Town.

 International career

 Doyle was a member of the England under-17 squad that hosted the 2018 UEFA European Under-17 Championship.
 He scored a penalty in the opening game against Israel.
 The following fixture saw him score the winning goal against Italy.
 A metatarsal injury in the final group match against Switzerland ruled him out of the rest of the tournament.

 On 13 October 2020, Doyle captained the England U20s on his debut for the age group during a 2–0 victory over Wales at St. George's Park.

 On 27 August 2021, Doyle received his first call up for the England U21s.
 On 7 September 2021, he made his England U21 debut during the 2-0 2023 UEFA European Under-21 Championship qualification win over Kosovo U21s at Stadium MK.

+On 14 June 2023, Doyle was included in the England squad for the 2023 UEFA European Under-21 Championship.
+He came off the bench as a late substitute in the final as England defeated Spain to win the tournament.